ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 Our solution was a new branch called `l10n`.
 PRs with code changes that somehow affect localization, e.g. PRs with newly added keys, now use this branch.
-This way, no untranslated key will be visiible to our merchants and code changes that are not related to localization are not blocked.
+This way, no untranslated key will be visible to our merchants and code changes that are not related to localization are not blocked.
 At the same time, the keys for needed UI texts were displayed in our localization tool and can be edited.

-The updated `l10n` branch is automatically merged into `master` once there is a new PR (with new translations) from PhraseApp.
+The updated `l10n` branch is automatically merged into `master` once a new PR (with new translations) from PhraseApp was merged into it.
 Afterwards, the `master` branch is merged back into `l10n` to keep the `l10n` always up-to-date.

 ### Improve timing